istio/istio.io/content/docs/tasks/security/mtls-migration/index.md

     No resources found.
     {{< /text >}}

-## Configure the server to accept both mTLS and plain text traffic
+## Configure the server to accept both mutual TLS and plain text traffic

 In authentication policy, we have a `PERMISSIVE` mode which makes the server accept both mutual TLS and plain text traffic.
 We need to configure the server to this mode.